 The florist herself also took to Instagram to discuss working with the couple, citing it 'an incredible privilege'.

 She wrote: "I am loving working with them, it is an incredible privilege, and the designs will be a true reflection of them as a couple, with sustainability at the forefront.
 We will be using plenty of locally sourced greenery and seasonal flowers including peonies, garden roses and foxglove."

-Kensington Palace confirmed that the couple is using Californian pastry chef Claire Ptak, who will whip up a delicious lemon elderflower cake for their big day.
+Kensington Palace confirmed that the couple used Californian pastry chef Claire Ptak, who whipped up a delicious lemon elderflower cake for their big day.

-In a celebration of Spring, the cake will be scattered with flowers, buttercream and zesty lemon - and we have little doubt it will be absolutely delish.
+The cake was scattered with flowers, buttercream and zesty lemon - and we have little doubt it was absolutely delish.

-Food writer and food stylist, Chef Ptak, who runs Violet Bakery, was once interviewed by Meghan for her website, The Tig, so it's hardly surprising she's been snapped up.
+Food writer and food stylist, Chef Ptak, who runs Violet Bakery, was once interviewed by Meghan for her website, The Tig, so it's hardly surprising she was snapped up.

 The gift list

-Prince Harry and Meghan are apparently shunning a gift list and instead are asking their guests to donate money to Harry's charity via his Royal Foundation.
+Prince Harry and Meghan apparently shunned a gift list and instead asked their guests to donate money to Harry's charity via his Royal Foundation.
 How lovely.